backefront/backefront.github.io/source/_posts/como-converter-data-diferente-timezone.md

 <!-- more -->

-You can use the toLocaleString() method to convert dates in one timezone to another.
-For example, let's convert current date to British English timezone as below, Para isso, você pode usar o método `toLocaleString() ` para converter uma data em um outro timezone.
+Para isso, você pode usar o método `toLocaleString() ` para converter uma data em um outro timezone.
 Como por exemplo: